 Jennifer Tosch is a cultural heritage historian and entrepeneur.
 She is the founder of Black Heritage Tours in Amsterdam, Brussels & New York State

 Nancy Jouwe is a cultural historian and has worked 20+ years in the NGO sector as a managing director and curator on the crossroads of women’s rights, transnational movements, and art, culture and heritage.

-As a researcher, curator & projectmanager she focuses on cultural & social movements in postcolonial Netherlands and lectures at Utrecht University, University of Applied Sciences Amsterdam, SIT Studies Abroad and CIEE.
+As a researcher, curator & projectmanager she focuses on cultural & social movements in postcolonial Netherlands and lectures at the Willem de Kooning Academy, Amsterdam University College and CIEE.

-Inge Zwart is a master student in the Public Humanities program at Brown University.
-There, her work is focused on public display and discussion of contested histories and the intersection of public humanities and social justice activism.
+Inge Zwart did a master in Public Humanities at Brown University, with a focus on public display and discussion of contested histories and the intersection of public humanities and social justice activism.
 Before moving to the United States, Inge studied at University College Roosevelt where she worked on the public history of slavery in Middelburg.
 In the Fall of 2018 she will start her PhD research.